Chamonix Off Piste & Mountain Skills - Progression

-Alison Culshaw runs ‘Off-Piste Performance' and holds the BASI International Ski Teacher Award.
+Alison Thacker runs ‘Off-Piste Performance' and holds the BASI International Ski Teacher Award.
 She has delivered Continuing Professional Development (CPD) to the British Mountain Guides and works as a trainer on the BASI Mountain Safety Courses training aspiring instructors.
 When not teaching skiing she'll be off ski touring somewhere.
 Her most recent trip took her to the Lyngen Alps in Norway.

 Rob Jarvis runs ‘High Mountain Guides’ and is a full time Mountain Guide based in the French Alps near Chamonix.
 He has led mountaineering and ski expeditions around the world including skiing to the South Pole and, a bit steeper (!), Mount Vinson, the highest peak in Antarctica.

 Just had an excellent two days' tuition from Alison in a mix of conditions right down to absolute zero vis.
 So when better to be told to slacken off your boots and ski by feel?
 And it works.
 This is my second set of lessons with Alison; she's very good (actually far better than that), and our thirty-year experienced mountain guide was also raving about his lessons with her.
-Robert Wine, March 2015
+Robert Wine

 - Off-Piste Ski Ability

 - Effective but not efficient, Experienced